James-Harkin/PyBer_Analysis/README.md

 * They tend to follow the same trend.
 As fares increase in urban they also tend to increase in suburban and rural as well; and vice versa.
 * The urban data seeems to be the most effected by trends, because it is more spikey.
 You could say the city provides more variables that effect peoples transportation choices.
 # Conclusions
-* Why did the company do so well in the second half of Febuary?
-We want to recreate that.
+* The company did very well in the second half of February and that could be investigated more.
-* When are we advertising?
-The begining of the year might be a good option because it was a low for the two most profitable areas.
+* The begining of the year saw a dip in revenue for the two most profitable areas.
 * Going against common trends, in early April, Urban spiked while Suburban dipped.
-It would be important if we can find what caused that.